Monaliens/salestracker/README.md

 ## Notes

-- The bot polls the Magic Eden API at the interval specified in your `.env` file (default is 1 minute)
+- The bot polls the BlockVision API at the interval specified in your `.env` file (default is 1 minute)
-- Make sure to set the correct chain (Monad testnet) in your API calls
 - The bot keeps track of processed sales to avoid duplicate notifications
 - Slash command responses are ephemeral (only visible to the user who ran the command)
 - Regular NFT sale notifications are public in the configured channel
+- The bot uses BlockVision API to track NFT activities on Monad